 One thing leads to another

 Suggesting that ingesting alcohol is likely to result in consumers getting lucky, or performing better between the sheets, is likely to be a problem.
-The ASA has upheld complaints about ads which implied that drunk girls are more promiscuous or that alcohol could help drinkers unleash their wild side.
+The ASA has upheld complaints about ads which implied that drunk girls are more promiscuous and claims that alcohol could help drinkers unleash their wild side are likely to be similarly problematic.

 What’s in a name?

-Indulging in some saucy innuendo might feel irresistible if your product has a name like Stiffy’s or Bishop’s Finger, but jokes which are too saucy are a bad match.
-The ASA also upheld complaints about an ad for an Australian wine which invited consumers to taste the bush.
+Indulging in some saucy innuendo might feel irresistible if your product's name lends itself to that, but jokes that are too saucy are a bad match.
+For example, the ASA upheld complaints about an ad for an Australian wine which invited consumers to taste the bush.

 Leave something to the imagination